 Picture a parade passing through the streets of a city and consider the difference between a street-level view and an aerial view.
 We have the street-level view, and God has the aerial view whereby He simultaneously views the entire parade from its beginning to its end.

-As you stand with friends on the sidewalk watching the parade of colorful floats passing by, you can only view the float in front of you, though you may have recollections of one that has passed by earlier.
+As you stand with friends on the sidewalk watching the parade of colorful floats passing by, you can only view float B in front of you, though you may have recollections of others that passed by earlier.
+You have no knowledge of the floats yet to appear.
 However…

 God can give you a prophetic word for people needing to relate to an event in their past, present, or future.
-You simply listen to what God is saying and by faith prophesy His words to the people.
+You simply step out in faith and prophesy His words to the people.
 Isn't God amazing?

-I was leading a Catholic Charismatic retreat west of Eganville, and the group had chosen to end the Saturday by attending the evening Mass at Our Lady of the Angels, a small country church nearby at Brudenell.
+I was leading a Catholic Charismatic retreat in central Ontario, and the group had chosen to end the Saturday by attending the evening Mass at Our Lady of the Angels, a small country church nearby at Brudenell.

 One of the ladies was reluctant to go, as she was expecting a phone call.
 Her son and his wife were 200 miles away in a Toronto hospital expecting their first baby, and their doctor was concerned since the birth was long overdue.

-It was one of those times when you listen to what you're saying and pray you've heard God's voice clearly.
+It was one of those times when you listen to what you're saying and pray you've heard the Holy Spirit clearly.
 The promise of a healthy baby granddaughter is not to be made lightly!
 And why the Rose of Sharon?

 Moments after our return to the retreat house, there was a phone call from her son.
 The baby had just been born, and both the mother and baby DAUGHTER were in perfect health.